electrosense/PSD-technology-classification-framework/README.md

 real-world data collected from 47 different sensors deployed across Europe.

-To access to the dataset: https://zenodo.org/record/7521246
+To access to the dataset: https://zenodo.org/record/7521246 If you encounter any issue with Zenodo please write an email to: alessio.scalingi@imdea.org with subject "Access PSD Dataset - [Your Name]"

 ## Requirements
 In order to run the repository you need the following software: